Iteo/audoma/README.md

     ```

 * `audoma_action` decorator - this is a wrapper for standrad drfs' action decorator.
 It also handles documenting the action.
 In this decorator this is possible to define:
-    * collectors - collect serializers, those are being used to process user input collecotrs may be passed as a serializer class which iherits from serializers.BaseSerializer, it may also be passed as a dict with such structure: {'http_method1': Serializer1, 'http_method2': Serializer2}
+    * collectors - collect serializers, those are being used to process users input, collectors may be passed as a serializer class which inherits from serializers.BaseSerializer, it may also be passed as a dict with given structure: {'http_method1': Serializer1Class, 'http_method2': Serializer2Class}
     Examples:
         ``` py
         @audoma_action(
             detail=True,
             methods=["post"],
             collectors={"post": ExampleModelCreateSerializer},
             responses={
                 "post": {201: ExampleModelSerializer, 202: ExampleOneFieldSerializer}
             },
         )
         def detail_action(self, request, collect_serializer, pk=None):
             ...
         ...
         @audoma_action(
             detail=False,
             methods=["post"],
             responses=ExampleOneFieldSerializer,
             collectors=ExampleOneFieldSerializer,
         )
         def rate_create_action(self, request, collect_serializer):
             ...
         ```
-    In case there are no collectors defined audoma_action will try to fallback to standard way of retrieving serializer from view.
+        In case there are no collectors defined and http method is not a safe method, then audoma_action will try to fallback to standard way of retrieving collect serializer from view.

     * responses - responses allows to define custom responses for each method, and returned status_code.
 Responses may be given i three different dictionary forms:
         * {'http_method1': Serializer1Class or string, 'http_method2': Serializer2Class or string}
         * {'http_method1: {status_code: Serializer1Class or string}}
         * {status_code: Serializer1Class or string }
-    If the response consist of serializer, it'll simply serialized returned instance, if the response is a string, it'll return it as a message.
+    If the response consist of serializer, it'll simply serialize returned instance, if the response is a string, it'll return it as a message.
 The response, may be also given simply as a serializer class or a string message.

     Examples:
     ``` py